kossiitkgp/.github/profile/README.md

 * We are a bunch of Open Source enthusiasts, who love to share the culture of programming and OSS.
 Through events and workshops, we try to share the different aspects of Software Engineering.

-* While we don't work on project ideas as a group, you can find KOSS members involved in MetaKGP, developing a project helpful to the KGP Community.
+* While we don't work on project ideas as a group, you can find KOSS members involved in [MetaKGP](https://github.com/metakgp), developing a project helpful to the KGP Community.
 You can also find members who are motivated to work on funky ideas and projects, which might range from solving a real-world issue, to creating a project for banter or helping out folks learn a new language or framework.

 * We nurture an environment where each of us can work on anything that we might want to learn, and in turn, become a fantastic mentor on the subject.
-Want to learn Frontend?
-Hop on to a call with [xypnox](https://github.com/xypnox); Want to learn more about Shell Scripting?
-Ping [grapheo12](https://github.com/grapheo12) is informative to teach you.
-In fact, each one of us has carved their own specialization and has had their fair share of experience to guide you, so KOSS members are the goto folks.
+Each one of us has carved their own specialization and has had their fair share of experience to guide you, so KOSS members are the goto folks.

 ## What do we do?